 “Aloe zebrina is a small to med sized maculated/striped aloe that form small groups from offsets at the base of plants of varying size.
 It can grow up to up to 160 cm tall and 200 cm in diameter It looks a bit like many other striped to spotted aloes particularly to Aloe saponaria but with slender more elongated leaves.
 Due to its wide distribution, it is a very variable species and differences exist between populations.”

-Umm… That is 60″ tall x 78″ wide!
+Umm… That is over 60″ tall x 78″ wide!
 SIXTY INCHES TALL X SEVENTY-EIGHT INCHES WIDE!
 Maybe that width is for the clump and not an individual plant. 🙂

 Another former accepted species, A. ammophila, was distinguished from A. zebrina by its longer leaves and brighter coral-red flowers.
 One photo on the Llifle website on the page of A. ammophila shows the leaves burnt and curling in the sun and say it is a characteristic of that species.
 GEEZ!
 They all do that in full sun in the hot summer.
 I have seen photos of Aloe almost burnt to a crisp and experts say it is perfectly fine and wonderful (not a quote).
 There are other synonyms of Aloe zebrina (A. angustifolia and A. transvaalensis to name two) with similar characteristics, all distinguished in some way or another, from one another.
 So, again, this species is variable from one location to another.